uedwinc/flyreserve/journal/infrastructure.md

 ### 3. Setting Up Argo CD

-- Install a GitOps deployment tool that will be used to release our services into our environment’s Kubernetes cluster
+- Install a GitOps deployment tool that will be used to release the services into the environment’s Kubernetes cluster

 - We’ll be installing Argo CD on the Kubernetes system that we’ve just instantiated.
-We’ll use a Kubernetes provider;
-this enables Terraform to issue Kubernetes commands and install the application to our new cluster.
-We’ll also use a package-management system called Helm to do the installation
+We’ll use a Kubernetes provider; this enables Terraform to issue Kubernetes commands and install the application to our new cluster.
+We’ll also use the package-management system Helm to do the installation

-- Create a _main.tf_ file in the root directory of the module-argo-cd Git repository
+- Create a _main.tf_ file in the root directory of the flyreserve-argo-cd-module Git repository

 - Create a _variables.tf_ file for Argo CD